Background pattern

 • You have poor circulation or controlled heart failure.

-• You have first-degree heart block.
+• You have first degree heart block.

-If you are unsure whether any of the above applies to you, consult with your doctor or pharmacist before taking this medication.
+If you are not sure if any of the above applies to you, consult your doctor or pharmacist before taking this medicine.

-Taking Atenolol Aurovitas with other medications
+Taking Atenolol Aurovitas with other medicines

-In particular, inform your doctor if you are taking any of the following medications:
+In particular, tell your doctor if you are taking any of the following medicines:

-• Verapamil, diltiazem, and nifedipine - for high blood pressure or chest pain.
+• Verapamil, diltiazem and nifedipine - for high blood pressure or chest pain.

 • Clonidine - for high blood pressure or migraine.
 If you are taking clonidine and atenolol together, do not stop taking clonidine unless your doctor tells you to.
-If you need to stop taking clonidine, your doctor will give you detailed instructions on how to do it.
+If you have to stop taking clonidine, your doctor will give you detailed instructions on how to do it.

 • Digoxin - for heart problems.

-• Disopyramide, quinidine, or amiodarone (for irregular heartbeats).
+• Disopyramide, quinidine or amiodarone (for irregular heartbeats).

 Operations and X-rays

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Sodium

-This medication contains less than 23 mg of sodium (1mmol) per tablet; this is, essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1mmol) per tablet; this is essentially "sodium-free".

-3. How to Take Atenolol Aurovitas
+3. How to take Atenolol Aurovitas

 • Your doctor will tell you how many tablets to take each day and when to take them.